My blog posts likely contain affiliate links, including for the Amazon Associates program.

 How to Get to Crescent City

-This means that Crescent City is a commitment to reach; you’ll need to take a half-day from work if you plan to spend 3 days in Crescent City, as you’ll need to either drive there on Friday or drive back on Monday.
+This means that it takes some commitment to reach Crescent City; you’ll need to take a half-day from work if you plan to spend a weekend or 3 days in Crescent City, as you’ll need to either drive there on Friday or drive back on Monday.
 Any shorter than that and you’ll find you just don’t have enough time to enjoy all the things to do in Crescent City!